xwmx/pb/README.md

 Usage:
   pb [-pboard {general | ruler | find | font}] [-Prefer {txt | rtf | ps}]
-  pb <input> [-pboard {general | ruler | find | font}] pb --version pb -h | --help
+  pb <input> [-pboard {general | ruler | find | font}] pb --clear pb --version pb -h | --help

 Options:
+  --clear    Clear the contents of all pasteboards.
   -pboard    Specify the pasteboard to copy to or paste from.
              Default: general
   -Prefer    Specify what type of data to look for in the pasteboard first.